A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we presented a novel approach to NSER by leveraging ASR models as robust feature extractors in noisy environments.
-Our investigation demonstrated the effectiveness of this method in addressing the limitations of conventional NSER techniques when faced with real-world noise challenges.
-By utilizing intermediate layer representations from ASR models, we captured emotional speech features with greater accuracy, resulting in superior NSER performance compared with conventional noise reduction methods and SSL approaches.
+In this paper, we proposed a novel approach to NSER by leveraging ASR models as robust feature extractors in noisy environments.
+Our study demonstrated its effectiveness in addressing the limitations of conventional NSER techniques under noise challenges in realistic acoustic environments.
+By utilizing intermediate-layer representations from ASR models, we captured emotional speech features with greater accuracy, resulting in superior NSER performance compared with conventional noise reduction methods and SSL approaches.

 In our thorough analysis, we examined the effects of ASR representations across several factors, including noise intensity, types of noise, and modality differences.
 The experimental results revealed key insights: the proposed method consistently outperforms conventional and SSL approaches, showing robustness against various noise intensities and types, and even surpasses text-based approaches using ASR transcriptions.
 Notably, our study highlighted the relevance of cross-lingual scenarios, where our method sustains robust performance compared with self-supervised representations.